Nikithavettriselvan/flask_Chat_App/README.md

 # flask_Chat_App
-A simple real-time chat application built using Flask.
-Users can generate a unique room code and invite others to join the chatroom.
-Made with a clean UI using HTML, CSS, and JavaScript for a smooth user experience.
+A real-time chat application built with Flask, HTML, CSS, and JavaScript.
+Users can generate a unique code and share it with others to join the same chat room.

+Features:

+*Room code system – Users can generate a unique code to create or join a chat room.

+*Real-time messaging – Messages are sent and received instantly using WebSockets.

+*Emoji picker – Users can select and send emojis in their messages.

+*File sharing – Users can upload and share files within the chat.

+*Dark mode toggle – Switch between light and dark themes for better viewing.

+*User list display – View the list of users currently active in the chat room.

+This project was created as part of a learning journey to build real-time applications with Flask.
+It is designed to be lightweight, interactive, and simple to use.